 - Shopping: limited.
 Some small shops and supermarkets.

-Developed as a commuter town for Berlin in the early 20th century, Hohen Neuendorf retains its quiet, tranquil setting and easy access to the city centre.
+Developed as a commuter town for Berlin in the early 20th century, Hohen Neuendorf retains its quiet, tranquil setting and easy access to the city center.
 Most of the housing is, therefore, relatively new, and the monuments date from the 20th century.
 This is not an old town, but a pleasant one.

 Hohen Neuendorf at a glance: